mevdschee/TqdMemcacheBundle/README.md

 - php-memcache 3.0.6 or higher
 - memcached 1.4 or higher

-NB: This bundle no longer uses the PHP "memcached" extension that uses "libmemcached", see "Considerations".

-PHP7 support is currently (experimentally) available by compiling and installing: https://github.com/websupport-sk/pecl-memcache/tree/php7

 ### Installation

 To install TqdMemcacheBundle with Composer just add the following to your 'composer.json' file: